Reference Sources

 • Alberta Gaming, Liquor & Cannabis (AGLC)

-Regulator of gaming in the province.
 The AGLC issues licenses to conduct charitable gaming.
 It also conducts and manages the province's VLTs.
 Ticket lotteries are conducted and managed by the Western Canada Lottery Corporation (WCLC).
-Falls under the purview of the Alberta Solicitor General and Public Security.
+Falls under the purview of Service Alberta and Red Tape Reduction.

 • Horse Racing Alberta (HRA)